 Post-secondary education does have a substantial positive impact on both your short- and long-term earnings, as well as on your employment rate.
 And the field of study that you choose is possibly even more important.

 Are There Other Differences Between Trade Schools and Colleges?

-Traditional colleges and universities focus on offering bachelor's, master's, doctorate, and other postgraduate programs.
+Traditional colleges and universities focus on bachelor's, master's, doctorate, and other postgraduate programs.
 Once you spend four years achieving your bachelor's degree, you can expect to spend approximately two more years for each additional postgraduate degree.

 Vocational schools, on the other hand, often pride themselves on their small class sizes.
 A classroom with more than 30 students would be uncommon.
-This is great if you would like to get to know your instructor and receive personal attention.
+A smaller ratio of students to teachers is great if you would like to get to know your instructor and receive personal attention.

 Where Do Community Colleges Fit Into This Mix?

 Community colleges, also called junior colleges, are commonly used as a gateway to traditional degree-granting colleges and universities.
 Students who want to pursue four-year college degrees may choose to complete their first two years at a community college.
 This option often saves students money, and their community college may be closer to home.
 Community college can be a good option if trade school is not a fit and you don't want to attend a traditional four-year college or university.